Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps

-\begin{corollary} Let $L$ be a finitely generated simply graded Lie $\L$-algebra (for $\L$ as in Theorem \ref{t: 12_intro}).
-Suppose that $ [L/I_n,L/I_n]$ is infinite for some $n\geq 1$.
-Then the conclusions of Theorem \ref{t: 12_intro} hold for $L$. \end{corollary}
+\begin{corollary} Let $L$ be a finitely generated Lie $\L$-algebra.
+Assume that $[R/I_n,R/I_n]$ is infinite for some $n\geq 1$, and that $\L$ is finitely generated.
+Then the conclusions of Theorem \ref{t: finitely_generated_algebras} hold for $L$. \end{corollary}

-In a free algebra $F$ one has that $(F/I_n)^2$ is infinite for all $n\geq 2$.
-Hence the next result.
-Below $\L$ is as in Theorem \ref{t: 12_intro}.
+\begin{corollary} Let $F$ be a finitely generated free associative $\L$-algebra (possibly non-commutative and non-unitary) or a free Lie algebra of rank at least $2$, with $\L$ finitely generated.
+Then the conclusions of Theorem \ref{t: finitely_generated_algebras} hold for $F$. \end{corollary}

-\begin{corollary} Let $F$ be a finitely generated free associative $\L$-algebra (commutative or non-commutative, and unitary or non-unitary) or a free Lie $\L$-algebra of rank at least $2$.
-Then the conclusions of Theorem \ref{t: 12_intro} hold for $F$. \end{corollary} This complements the aforementioned results of Romankov \cite{Romankov_eqns_2} and of Kharlampovich and Miasnikov \cite{ KM_free_algebras, KM_free_Lie_algebras} regarding free algebras.
+This complements the previously mentioned results of Romankov \cite{Romankov_eqns_2} and of Kharlampovich and Miasnikov \cite{ KM_free_algebras, KM_free_Lie_algebras} regarding free algebras.
 We remark that in \cite{Romankov_eqns_2} it is proved (among others) that the algebras of Corollary \ref{c: free} actually have undecidable Diophantine problem if $\L=\mbb Z$.

-Noskov \cite{Noskov_rings} proved that all finitely generated infinite rings of scalars have undecidable first order theory.
-Since this applies to the ring of integers of any global field, the next result follows.
+It is known that the first order theory of any ring of integers of a number field or of a global function field is undecidable.
+Therefore we obtain the following consequence:

 \begin{theorem} Suppose that $A$ satisfies the hypotheses of any of the theorems and corollaries above.